acend/helm-basics-training/content/en/docs/03.0/_index.md

 ---
 title: "3.
-Deploy a more complex Application"
+A more complex application"
 weight: 3
 ---